Charlie Collins (musician): Early life and education

-Charlene Joyce Bailey was born in 1988 in Sydney to an Indian family.
-She then moved to Tamworth and grew up on a nearby farm with her older siblings, Kurt (born 1986) and Crystal (born 1985), who are also musicians.
+She then moved to Tamworth and grew up on a nearby farm with her older siblings, Kurt and Crystal, who are also musicians.

+Career

+2001: The Baileys

 The three siblings formed a group, the Baileys, in Tamworth in 2001 with Collins on lead vocals and guitar, Kurt on drums and Crystal on vocals and mandolin.
-They were later joined by Daniel Conway on lead guitar and vocals and Lindsay Dallas on bass guitar to provide a sound, which "embraces country, pop, rock and white-eyed soul."
+They were later joined by Daniel Conway on lead guitar and vocals and Lindsay Dallas on bass guitar, producing a sound described as "embrac[ing] country, pop, rock and white-eyed soul".

 2008-2010: Chasing Bailey

-By July 2008 they were renamed, Chasing Bailey, a "five-piece pop rock band."
+By July 2008 the band renamed themselves as Chasing Bailey, described in The Sydney Morning Herald as a "five-piece pop rock band".
 In August of that year the group released their debut album, Long Story Short, through EMI.
-Collins described their music, "We don't want to pigeonhole ourselves at this point and it's not because we don't like country or don't like pop.
-We are just being true to ourselves and not changing for anybody else...
-The album has a bit of everything.
-It wasn't planned that way, but it just reflects our different influences.
-We didn't want to change how we write to suit a genre.
-This is who we are."
+Collins described their music, "We don't want to pigeonhole ourselves at this point and it's not because we don't like country or don't like pop".

 2011-2017: Tigertown

-From 2011 to 2017 Collins was a member of the Sydney pop band, Tigertown, with her husband, Chris Collins (ex-The View), on lead guitar and his siblings, Elodie on bass guitar and Alexi on keyboards.
+From 2011 to 2017 Collins was a member of the Sydney pop band Tigertown, with her husband, Chris Collins, on lead guitar and his siblings, Elodie on bass guitar and Alexi on keyboards.
 Collins' siblings Crystal and Kurt were early members.
 The band released six extended plays, starting with Tigertown in 2011 and ending with Warriors in 2017.
-According to the staff writer for theMusic.com.au, "Their sound is a gorgeous wash of song and subtlety – quiet and layered...
-[Chris] Collins specifically avoids words such as 'folk'.
-One gets the feeling he doesn't want his band (or its members) to become some kind of product."

-2018-2020: Snowpine
+Collins has known the members of Gang of Youths since they were teenagers, and they played as the support act for her first national tour with the band.

+2018-present: solo

 In July 2018, Collins released her debut solo single, "Wish You Were Here".
 On 31 May 2019, Collins released her debut solo album, Snowpine.
 The album was recorded at the Snowpine Lodge in Dalgety.
 Also appearing on the album were Chris Collins (guitar) and George Georgiadis (drums).
+Her next single was "Mexico", leading to a national tour with Gang of Youths and attracting many fans, including Courtney Barnett and Amy Shark.
+She also played support for English musician Sam Fender and US-based South African-born country singer Orville Peck.